 DiskPulse allows one to save disk change monitoring reports in an SQL database.
 In order to enable SQL database reports,

-according to the configuration set on the advanced monitoring options page.
+according to the configuration set on the advanced monitoring options dialog.

-With an enabled and properly configured SQL database, all reports saved in the SQL database will be displayed on the reports page.
+With an enabled and properly configured SQL database, all reports saved in the SQL database will be displayed on the database

 In order to open a previously saved disk change monitoring report, just click on the report item displayed on the database